benallen-dev/contact-app/README.md

 The benefit of doing this is I noticed 2 redirects and a total of around 60ms before the css was loaded when I was using the CDN version.
 Now it's ~5ms and 55ms is a lot when your actual document loads in 2ms.

-## TODO

-- [ ] remove ID property from contact struct

 ## BTW

 The structure of this program is pretty terrible with how things depend on each other but writing a nicely-factored application wasn't exactly the goal here.
+No, seriously.
+It's pretty bad, and the validation is a chaotic mess.
+Frankly I'm surprised it works at all